OndrejValla/TALENTED-PEOPLE/README.md

 Once the Photographer profile(s) are added, the Materialize cards with Photographer's portfolio, Edit, and Delete buttons are shown.

 -My Modelling Profiles
-    At the beginning, when user has no Photographer Profile created, page shows the message: You don't have any Model's Profile created yet!
+    At the beginning, when user has no Model Profile created, page shows the message: You don't have any Model's Profile created yet!
 If You wish, create one here.
 Followed by the button Add Model linked to add_model.html.

 Once the Model profile(s) are added, the Materialize cards with Model's portfolio, Edit and Delete buttons are shown.

 - *Not signed in users*: The profile page does not allow access to unregistered / not signed-in users.

 **Categories page**
+- *Displaying to Admin user ONLY*: For the Admin user, Add Category button is displayed.
+Edit and Delete buttons at the bottom of each category card are also displayed and available to be used by the Admin.

 - *Displaying to all users*: If no admin user gets access to the Categories page, The categories page displays all photography categories currently existing in the database.
 With no Add, Edit, or Delete functions.
-- *Displaying to Admin user ONLY*: For Admin user, Add Category button displays, Edit and Delete buttons on each category card are also displayed / available to use by Admin.

 **Register page**
-- The register page has three input fields: Your First Name, Your Username, Password.
+- The register page has three input fields: Your First Name, Your Username and Password.
     If the username already exists, a flash message show up.
     Underneath the Register form is the link to login.html for already registered users.

 **Log In page**
-- Log In page has two input fields: Your Username, Password.
+- Log In page has two input fields: Your Username and Password.
     If incorrect username or password, a flash message shows up.
     Underneath the login form is the link to register.html for not yet registered users.
 ---